 You can also contribute to the MSI, here is how.

 Let us know what you think about the MSI in the comments below.
-We would also love to help you with any kind of advice, so do not hesitate to hit us using Contact Us form.
+We would also love to help you with any kind of advice or service related to Custom Magento development so do not hesitate to hit us using Contact Us form.